An Example of an Effective ABM Campaign

 Personalized ads that impressed

 We also leveraged ads with our ABM platform’s personalization capabilities to ensure we stayed top of mind.
 These ABM B2B ads pulled the company name into the ad unit itself, ensuring that we grabbed their attention.
 We saw immediate results here, as our CPA decreased by 42% with these targeted ads (compared to a test group that saw non-company-specific ads).

 Sales had asked for our help pushing stalled decision makers from Pre-Launch to Live/Closed-Won.
 There were numerous reasons why an opportunity would be “stuck,” so we needed to speak directly to how easy it was to get started and show how our current customers had seen success with our platform (creating a bit of FOMO, if you will).

 The final push: direct mail

-If a prospect had not progressed in over 35 days, we triggered a direct mail "Over-the-Line Kit" which consisted of some product related collateral as well as a couple pieces of desk real estate to keep our brand relevant as decision makers at our target accounts began considering investing in ABM technology like RollWorks.
+If a prospect had not progressed in over 35 days, we triggered a direct mail "Over-the-Line Kit" which consisted of some product related collateral as well as a couple pieces of desk real estate to keep our brand relevant as decision makers at our target accounts began considering investing in account-based marketing technology like RollWorks.